Griffiths Brothers Teas: Later years of the company

-The remaining Griffiths brother, John Moore Griffiths, retired from the company in 1936, and he died in 1943.
-By then, the company had begun to diversify away from the tea business.
+The remaining Griffiths brother, John Moore Griffiths, retired from the company in 1936, and died in 1943.

+Griffiths Brothers, as late as the early 1940s, only sold their products directly to the public.
+They had their own shops and tea rooms, and still used what was, by then, an old-fashioned practice of company travelling salesmen dealing directly with the public.
+The business was unable to pay a dividend in 1940.
+In March 1942, the company ceased to sell directly to the public, except for a small mail order operation, and began supplying tea, coffee and other products to grocers and storekeepers, on a wholesale basis.

+The company began to diversify away from the tea and coffee business.
 In 1938, Griffiths Brothers set up a hire purchase and general financing subsidiary company, Griffiths Bros.
 Credits Pty.
 Ltd. It had already operated a furniture showroom in Melbourne, "for many years", by 1946.
+In 1949, the company was able to pay a dividend on its ordinary shares, the first for ten years, and to make a payment of arrears interest to preference shareholders.
+In the same year, it sold its buildings in Flinders Street, Melbourne and Gawler Place, Adelaide, to reduce debt.

-By the early 1950s, the company had greatly diversified into other areas, so much so that, in 1952, tea merchandising contributed only a small part of the company's profits.
-General merchandising, including home appliance retailing, and the finance subsidiary were its main businesses by 1954.
+By the early 1950s, the company had diversified extensively into other areas, so much so that, in 1952, tea merchandising contributed only a small part of the company's profits.
+General merchandising, including home appliance retailing, as well as a finance subsidiary, were its main businesses by 1954.

-Griffiths Tea was on sale into the second half of the 1980s, still using the 'Red Signal' and 'Green Signal' branding of Griffiths Brothers' heyday.
-However, in the 1960s the tea merchandising side of Griffiths Brothers had been taken over by the Robur Tea Company Limited—another Melbourne-based tea company— so only the 'Griffiths Tea' brand survived, without mention of any brothers in the brand name.
+Griffiths Tea was on sale in the second half of the 1980s, still using the "Red Signal" and "Green Signal" branding of Griffiths Brothers' heyday.
+However, in the 1960s the tea merchandising side of Griffiths Brothers had been taken over by the Robur Tea Company Limited—another Melbourne-based tea company— so only the Griffiths Tea brand survived, without mention of any brothers in the brand name.

-As of 2025, there is a Melbourne coffee roaster using the brand name 'Griffiths Bros' and claiming descent from the original 1879 venture.
-They also offer some specialty teas.
+As of 2025, there is a Melbourne coffee roaster using the brand name "Griffiths Bros" and claiming descent from the original 1879 venture.
+It also offers some specialty teas.

 In 1970, Griffiths Brothers Limited put its Sydney properties up for sale, with plans to reinvest the proceeds of the sales.
 38% of the company's shares were bought, in 1976, by Associated Rural Industries, a company that was delisted in December 1976.
 Griffiths Brothers was still active in the 1980s.
 The company registered in 1913, Griffiths Brothers Pty Ltd. (ACN 004 068 857), was deregistered in 2003, and it was noted that one of its former names was 'Griffiths Brothers Limited'.